 You can share your views about the Council's plans and projects by making a submission.

 The Waimakariri District Council is one of the largest employers in the Waimakariri District and has become an employer of choice.

 Events and storytelling are great ways to increase understanding and awareness of different cultures and backgrounds.
 They bring to light some of the challenges migrants experience and highlights all the wonderful things, including knowledge and skills, that they bring to our communities.

-Immigrants comprise an ever-increasing percentage of Waimakariri’s population, and in recognition of this the Waimakariri Migrants and Newcomers Group, in partnership with the Office of Ethnic Communities, Oxford Community Trust and Waimakariri District Council, we share some migrants stories, including videos, which cover the highs and lows of settling in a new country.
+Immigrants comprise an ever-increasing percentage of Waimakariri’s population, and in recognition of this the Global Locals of Waimakariri, in partnership with the Office of Ethnic Communities, Oxford Community Trust and Waimakariri District Council, we share some migrants stories, including videos, which cover the highs and lows of settling in a new country.

 In partnership with the local community, the Oxford Community Trust developed the "I've Got Your Back" campaign.
 The philosophy is simple - supporting new people to the Waimakariri District, helping them feel welcome and settled.

 What would you take with you if you were packing for a new life?

 This was the question asked by the Waimakariri Migrants and Newcomers Group when they launched a suitcase exhibition in 2019 to promote cultural awareness and understanding in the Waimakariri District.

 The exhibit presented the contents of suitcases migrants from different parts of the world including Filipino, Hong Kong, Indian, Hungarian, Tongan, Albanian, Dutch, French and Samoan.

 The exhibit is travelled from Waimakariri to Kaikoura to support and inspire a similar exhibit embracing multiculturalism.